If One of My Parents Had Diabetes, Will I?

 Gestational diabetes develops during pregnancy when blood glucose levels rise.
 The placenta supplies nutrients to the baby, allowing it to grow and thrive.
 Pregnancy also generates a range of hormones.

 Some of these hormones inhibit the action of insulin, making post-meal blood sugar regulation more difficult.
-This usually happens between 20 and 24 weeks of pregnancy, which is why patients are evaluated for gestational diabetes at this time.
+This usually happens between 20 and 24 weeks of pregnancy, which is why patients are evaluated for this condition at this time.

 • Those who are thinking about having a baby, especially if they have risk factors